pinglab-utils/docs/docs/setup/env.md

 > environment.yaml
 ```

-writes the exported text to a YAML file ```environment.yaml```.
+- **Create environment from exported file** : writes the exported text to a YAML file ```environment.yaml```.
 This file can now be shared and others will be able to create the same environment you used for the project.

 To create an environment from an environment file use